VTCSec/vtcsec.org/projects/hacking_a_coffee_pot.md

 Network Capture
 ===============

 A USB WiFi card, similar to an ALFA, will be used to set up a network.
+All traffic will be logged with tcpdump or Wireshark.
+HTTP traffic is commonly used so it will be forwarded through a HTTP proxy to get more detailed logs.

+Check out our [github repo](https://github.com/vtcsec/coffeepot) to see up to date work.